 The 2023 festival takes place from June 1st to 6th.
 Tickets are normally available online shortly before the festival begins, along with festival passes.

-The passes typically include options for access to the festival online portal and the wider This is Short portal (a joint platform for selected European short film festivals).
-The portals offer digital access to films and other resources.
+The passes typically include options for access to the festival online portal for digital access to films and other resources.